m00racle/weather-app-testing/README.md

 service.
 To do this we will use **Refactor** feature to ensure safe renaming the term.
 However, due to risk of crashing the whole app code this patches will be done in a separate branch from the rest-template-service bracnh.
 The new branch will be called rest-api-patch.

+## Notes: Next we will build the Web controllers
+After inspecting the code on both the config and the web controllers we decide to build the web controller first since the code in web controller will be called in the config.
+I think the pattern here is getting clearer.
+First we need to build the complete Entity, then database mapping, then business logic and services.
+Thus we will select the platform, in this case we use web app.
+Then after all is done we then configure all to create Java @Beans to be instantiated and prepared to accept and handle requests from user.
+To do that we will create another branch in Git VCS called **web-controller**